risingwavelabs/risingwave-docs/docs/ingest/ingest-from-nats.md

 [NATS JetStream](https://docs.nats.io/nats-concepts/jetstream) is a streaming data platform built on top of NATS.
 It enables real-time and historical access to streams of data via durable subscriptions and consumer groups.

-:::caution Experimental Feature
+:::note Beta Feature
-The NATS source connector in RisingWave is currently an experimental feature, and its functionality is subject to change.
-We cannot guarantee its continued support in future releases, and it may be discontinued without notice.
-You may use this feature at your own risk.
+The NATS source connector in RisingWave is currently in Beta.
+Please contact us if you encounter any issues or have feedback.
 :::

 ## Prerequisites